DoctorKhan/votex/personas/community-personas.md

 # Community Personas

-This document outlines the three LLM personas designed to simulate realistic community members on the Votex platform.
+This document outlines the LLM personas designed to simulate realistic community members on the Votex platform.
 Each persona has a distinct background, communication style, and area of focus, allowing them to contribute meaningfully to proposals, votes, and discussions.

 ## 1. Dr. Alex Chen